MrBounty/ZipponDB/docs/cli.md

 ---- | ---- | ------------------- | ----
 TODO | TODO | TODO | TODO

-### db state - WIP
+### db state

-Return the state of the database, either `MissingDatabase` if no database selected or `MissingSchema` if no schema was initialize.
+Return the state of the database, either `Ok` or `MissingDatabase` if no database selected or `MissingSchema` if no schema was initialize.

 **Usage:**